DorIsch0/MUSIC/README.md

 ### The intermediate language
 #### Overview
 The intermediate language is pretty close to an assembly language.
-Each line consists of an operand followed by a number of arguments.
+Each line consists of an operator followed by a number of arguments.
 The arguments can be one of five kinds: variable (v), literal (l), something (s), type (t) or label (l).
-As an example (which sadly uses information found below - just keep reading if you don't understand it yet), the `add` operand takes three arguments, the first two of type s, the third of type v, so for example adding the variables `v1` and `v2` and saving the result in `v3` would be written as `add v1 v2 v3`.
+As an example (which sadly uses information found below - just keep reading if you don't understand it yet), the `add` operator takes three arguments, the first two of type s, the third of type v, so for example adding the variables `v1` and `v2` and saving the result in `v3` would be written as `add v1 v2 v3`.

 #### The kinds of arguments
 There are six groups of types: Integers, floating point, pointers, arrays, dynamic arrays and collections (which have a bad name - they really are structs).